 This ensures that when the testing is done on the CI server, it holds the same environment as in the production.
-There are least chances of errors occurring during production run, that weren’t a part of the testing run, since both the environment are the same.
+There are the least chances of errors occurring during the production run, that weren’t a part of the testing run, since both the environment are the same.

-Gone are those days when the old OS kept offering best of services.
+Gone are those days when the old OS kept offering the best of services.
 With technology moving forward, organizations are looking forward to migrating their legacy apps with the latest container-based technology, Docker.

-Since all components are well documented in the dockerfile, there is a proper versioning done along with the code.
+Since all components are well documented in the dockerfile, there is proper versioning done along with the code.
 As soon as the users update a software unit that is required to execute the software, the environment also gets versioned, in parallel.

-Usually, whenever you need to set up a server machine, there are a few things that need to be done, beforehand like installing the OS, SDK, software required by the application along with needed environment variables etc.
+Usually, whenever you need to set up a server machine, there are a few things that need to be done, beforehand like installing the OS, SDK, software required by the application along with needed environment variables, etc.

 With Docker, the user can mention them all in the dockerfile and whenever the system starts, there will be setting up of the correct software in the container.
 Even during updates, the user just needs to alter the definition of the container and redeploy it.
 The effect will be transferred.

-This leads to big time savings on maintaining the servers and offers users a preview of the prior version of the framework.
+This leads to big-time savings on maintaining the servers and offers users a preview of the prior version of the framework.

 With Docker as their development server, developers can showcase the same performance on the production side too since, both the servers have the same configuration parameters and environment.

-Though Docker utilizes resources of the main machine, it does have its basic runtime infrastructure.
+Though Docker utilizes the resources of the main machine, it does have its basic runtime infrastructure.
 It can offer as much security to the container as much as the conventional way.

 Treating it almost as if it’s a real machine, Docker offers utmost security not to permit containers showing right on peer containers, except for well-defined user rights and network permissibility.